 Build Hippo CMS From Source

-The Hippo CMS project has been split into a number of components.
+The Hippo CMS project has been split into a number of Maven projects.
 This allows separate release cycles and reduces the amount of code that will be rebuilt when only working on a sub-project.

 You need to have the following installed to be able to build all Hippo CMS components:

-$ git clone https://code.onehippo.org/cms-community/hippo-project-archetype.git $ cd hippo-project-archetype $ git checkout release/4.x $ mvn clean install
+$ git clone https://code.onehippo.org/cms-community/hippo-project-archetype.git $ cd hippo-project-archetype $ git checkout hippo-project-archetype-12.2.0 $ mvn clean install

-This will have built the archetype, which features a pre-built installed archetype in its target directory with all the latest code.
-To start it do:
+This will build the archetype, which features a pre-built installed Hippo CMS implementation project in its target directory with based on the relevant release.
+To start it:

 $ cd target/gettingstarted $ mvn -P cargo.run

 Build a Core Hippo CMS Open Source Project Release Tag from Source